Farooq family: Social responsibility

 In English, the family name is often spelt ‘Farooq’ / ‘Faruk’ or ‘Faruq’, however in Arabic and Persian the spelling is فاروق.

 Businesses were often operated by the men of the Al Arshi family in Bandar Lengeh who would regularly travel back to Bastak during trading, to visit their families.
 Consequently, the family built a mosque in Al Bastakiya, one of the oldest a districts in Dubai.
 The mosque is now known as the Farooq Mosque.

 The original wind tower house that this family lived in while staying in Bandar Lengeh has been turned into a museum and is sometimes called the Farooq mansion due to its size.

 The Great Mohammed Farooq had close ties with the rulers of Arab States of the Persian Gulf, namely the late Sheikh Mohammed Bin Saqer Al Qasimi, the former ruler of Sharjah and Ras Al Khaimah and the late Sheikh Saeed Bin Maktoum Al Maktoum, The former Ruler of Dubai.

 Abdulkarim Farooq was an extremely close associate and advisor to the rulers of the Gulf, as was his father "The Great Farooq" before him.

-The official Farooq al-Arshi family Seal of the two carved lions was placed at the entrance of Bayt Faruq in Bahrain Which is now current Day Ibn Sina medical hospital.
+The official Farooq family Seal of the two carved lions was placed at the entrance of Bayt Faruq in Bahrain Which is now current Day Ibn Sina medical hospital.

 Faiqa Farooq, The Arab world's first women ambassador to the United Nations is from the Farooq and Al Arshi family.

 The Farooq and Al Arshi family name have been recognized as one of the wealthiest families in the Persian Gulf area.

 Two-thirds of the family currently resides in the UAE.

 The book Windtower which has been used as a reference in a foreword by HRH the Prince of Wales.